maryrosecook/annotated-code/README.md

 ## Circles bouncing off lines

-The code demonstrates some simple trig that calculates the movement of circles as they bounce off lines.
+Demonstrates some simple trig that calculates the movement of circles as they bounce off lines.

 ![An animation of circles bouncing off lines](/circles-bouncing-off-lines/screenshot.gif)